metamn/react/content/blog/on-state/index.md

 Every day a new state [library](https://twitter.com/DavidKPiano/status/1180174113954029570) or [approach](https://twitter.com/dai_shi/status/1178106720108679168) is popping up.
 There is no holy grail which one to use &mdash; everybody makes its own bet.

-Important is to follow the React way:
+When in doubt important is to follow the React way:

 > Don’t overthink it.